ngx_pagespeed FAQ

 Is ngx_pagespeed free?

-Does it support AVIF?
+Does ngx_pagespeed support AVIF?

 AVIF image output is part of the